KaikeBz/KaikeBz/README.md

 <br/>

 <p>
   I'm Kaike Bezerra Leite Brandão, born in Fortaleza, Brazil, and currently a student of computing at IFCE.
-My tech enthusiasm led me to dive into web and mobile development, as well as home automation and Arduino projects.
-I share knowledge through open-source endeavors, including a student-focused grade calculator.
-Beyond coding, my devotion to music and joy in tinkering with cars round out my diverse profile.
-I hold high aspirations in the tech realm, always seeking innovative solutions and actively collaborating to nurture the community's growth.
 </p>

 <br/>